Enchiladas

 big brunch enchiladas

-As for the salsa or sauce, the most well known enchiladas are verdes soaked in a salsa verde, enchiladas rojas soaked in a red salsa, and enchiladas de mole.
+As for the salsa or sauce, the most well known are enchiladas verdes soaked in a green salsa, enchiladas rojas soaked in a red salsa, and enchiladas de mole.
 All, of course, with their multiple variations.

 For my Big Brunch ones, I am bathing them with a rich, thick and earthy black bean sauce, common in the Mexican Gulf Coast.
 I tend to have trouble deciding whether to eat my black beans with chipotles in adobo sauce or pickled jalapeños.
 Truth is, if I use one, I usually end up adding the other one too and mixing them up.
 So here, I am adding and combining both.
 The homemade black beans, or store bought ones if you don’t have time to cook them, are seasoned with the smoky, sweet and spicy adobo sauce from chipotles in adobo, as well as the vinegary pickling sauce from the pickled jalapeños.
 I couldn’t be happier with the result.